• Skip to primary navigation

 Purchase PS101 Concrete Sealer – 5 Gallons

-Important to note; if you plan on using a siliconate sealer for a broom finished garage, Concrete Sealers USA recommends their PS102 Multi Surface-Concrete Sealer.
+Important to note; if you plan on using a siliconate sealer for a broom finish surface, Concrete Sealers USA recommends their PS102 Concrete Sealer.

 PS102 also works extremely well for driveways, walkways, and patios.
-The reason for this is that these type of finishes are typically more porous that a steel troweled or machine troweled garage floor.
+The reason for this is that these types of finishes are typically more porous than a steel troweled or machine troweled garage floor.
 PS102 is formulated for the more porous surface that these finishes provide.

-Expect a coverage rate of 200-300ft² per gallon for these type of applications.
-Just as the PS101, it can be also be used as a “cure and seal” for newly poured concrete.
+Expect a coverage rate of 200-300ft² per gallon of PS102 when applied to these types of surfaces.
+Just like the PS101, it can also be used as a “cure and seal” for newly poured concrete.

-The coverage rate is 200 – 250 ft² for machine troweled or smooth dense surfaces and 100 – 150 ft² for a broom finish or rough surface.
+The coverage rate is 200 – 250 ft² for machine troweled or smooth dense surfaces.
+Expect 100 – 150 ft² for a broom finish or rough surface.

-One thing to pay close attention to is the spelling for penetrating sealers.
-For instance, a popular seller at home improvement centers is silicone sealers.
+One thing to pay close attention to is the spelling of ingredients for some penetrating sealers.
+For example, a popular seller at home improvement centers is silicone sealers.
 Notice the difference?
 Silicone versus siliconate.
 It’s easy to miss this.

-We do not recommend a silicone sealer for a garage floor or outside on walkways, driveways, and patios.
+We do not recommend a silicone sealer for traffic areas such as a garage floor or outside on walkways, driveways, and patios.
 The reason is that they tend to sit more on top of the surface and do not penetrate as well.

-Though they have good hydrophobic and oileophobic properties, they wear down at the surface extremely quick and lose their sealing properties.
+Though they have good hydrophobic and oleophobic properties, they wear down at the surface extremely quickly and lose their sealing properties.
 Yearly reapplication is recommended.
 They also are not U.V. resistant and will deteriorate over time when exposed to sunlight.

 Will a siliconate sealer stop oil stains in concrete?

 This is one point that we want to make clear.
-Though siliconate concrete sealers can be fairly resistant to oil stains, they are not stain proof.
+Though siliconate concrete sealers can be somewhat resistant to oil stains, they are not stain-proof.
 In fact, there is not a penetrating sealer available that is.
-Only a commercial quality garage floor coating will provide close to stain proof oil protection.
+Only a commercial quality garage floor coating will provide close to stain-proof oil protection.

 The reason for this is that penetrating sealers are non-film forming.
 Unlike coatings, they seal the concrete at the subsurface.
-However, what makes a siliconate sealer unique is that they consist of a relatively larger molecular structure than many other types of penetrating sealers.
-This allows for better surface protection and better resistance to oil stains.
+However, what makes siliconate sealers unique is that they consist of a relatively larger molecular structure than many other types of penetrating sealers.
+This allows for better surface protection and better resistance to stains.

 The best protection from oil stains when using a penetrating sealer is to clean them up as soon as you see them.
 Don’t let them dwell or sit for a long time.
 If they do sit, they will eventually seep into the very upper layer of the concrete surface and can leave a faint stain once cleaned.

-If resisting oil stains are your primary concern with a penetrating sealer, then we suggest you read our review of PS100 Oil & Salt Repelling Sealer by Concrete Sealers USA.
+If resisting oil stains are one of your primary concerns when choosing a penetrating sealer, then we suggest you read our review of PS100 Oil & Salt Repelling Sealer by Concrete Sealers USA.

 In addition, GhostShield has a combination system for oil repellency that uses penetrating sealers as well.
 You can read our review of GhostShield 8510 and learn how this system works.